eiffel-community/eiffel/eiffel-vocabulary/EiffelTestCaseTriggeredEvent.md

 #### data.testCase.id
 __Type:__ String
 __Required:__ Yes
-__Description:__ The unique identity of the executed test case.
+__Description:__ The unique identity of the test case to be executed.

 #### data.testCase.version
 __Type:__ String
 __Required:__ No
-__Description:__ The unique version of the executed test case identity.
+__Description:__ The unique version of the identified test case to be executed.
 Where this property is not used it is assumed that test cases are not version controlled.

 #### data.testCase.uri
 __Type:__ String
 __Required:__ No
 __Description:__ A location where a description of the test case can be retrieved.
-To the extent that multiple versions of the same test case co-exist, this property SHALL identify the exact version executed.
+To the extent that multiple versions of the same test case co-exist, this property SHALL identify the exact version to be executed.

 ### data.recipeId
 __Type:__ String